maedadev/ready-for-migration/README.md

 ## Simulate Health Check Response

-You can simulate health check response by adding specific query parameters to your health check resquests.
+You can simulate health check response by adding specific query parameters to your health check requests.

 Here's the pattern we're serving. (values are just an example)